Control Flow Statements

 FOR EACH statement repeatedly run the code in its body for every element in a given

 MAP.
-At the start of each iteration an element of the collection is assigned to a scalar variable matching its type.
+At the start of each iteration an element of the collection is assigned to a variable matching its type.
+This even works with multicontainers.
+For example, you can iterate a

 If the collection is a